-Let’s get the basic concept of hyperhidrosis, which is extremely vital to know before we know about sweaty palms .
+Let’s understand the basic concept of hyperhidrosis, which is extremely vital to know before we know about ‘sweaty palms’.

 Hyperhidrosis is the excessive excretion of sweat above the quantity needed for thermoregulation.
 Sensors in our skin can detect changes in temperature and relay signals to our brain when we exercise or when it is hot outside.
 In turn, our brain signals the sweat glands that it’s time to start producing sweat.
 In people with hyperhidrosis, it is believed that overstimulation of nerve fibres in sweat glands causes excessive sweating.

-Acc. to a 2016 study in the Journal of Neurology & Neuromedicine, Swedish research team led by Alma Rystedt , Hyperhidrosis is a social, emotional and occupational disability.
+Acc. to a 2016 study, Hyperhidrosis is a social, emotional and occupational disability.
 Patients with hyperhidrosis suffer an extremely negative impact on their quality of life.

 Hyperhidrosis are of the following types: face and scalp (craniofacial hyperhidrosis), palmar region (palmar hyperhidrosis), armpits (axillary hyperhidrosis), inguinal region (inguinal hyperhidrosis) and plantar regions (plantar hyperhidrosis).